libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 When it is planned in a real job order, the work master is "cloned" as a _Work Directive._

 #### Planned work
-Planned work broadly follows the following hierarchy
+Planned work broadly follows the following hierarchy:

-* **Work Schedule.** A schedule to perform some batch, which contains one or more work requests
+* **Work Schedule.** A schedule to perform some amount of work.
+The schedule contains one or more work requests.
 * **Work Request.** A collection of job orders to make something
 * **Job Order.** An order to execute a specific part in a work request